ElementsProject/lightning/doc/lightning-sendinvoice.7.md

 will connect to the destination in the (currently common!) case where it cannot find a route which supports `option_onion_messages`.

-*invreq* is the bolt12 invoice\_request string beginning with "lnr1".

-*label* is the unique label to use for this invoice.

-*amount\_msat* is optional: it is required if the *offer* does not specify an amount at all, or specifies it in a different currency.
-Otherwise you may set it (e.g. to provide a tip), and if not it defaults to the amount contained in the offer (multiplied by *quantity* if any).

-*timeout* is how many seconds to wait for the offering node to pay the invoice or return an error, default 90 seconds.
-This will also be the timeout on the invoice that is sent.

-*quantity* is optional: it is required if the *offer* specifies *quantity\_max*, otherwise it is not allowed.

 RETURN VALUE
 ------------